scrabbletank/farhome-rules/rulesdoc.md

 #### Book of Hymns
 *Requires 2 Charisma, proficiency in religion*

-In addition to the spells you normally prepare, you may prepare divine spells equal to your Charisma score.
+In addition to the spells you normally prepare, you may prepare 6 additional divine spells.

 #### Brutal Strikes
 *Requires 2 Strength, 3rd level*